 Composting with Worms is the Shit

 Worms are a natural, non-chemical, way of fertilizing the garden, breaking down food scraps and garden waste to make a nutrient filled soil to feed your plants.
 Healthy soil for plants is just like a healthy diet for people.
-The more better the soil, the healthier your plants and crops.
+The better quality the soil, the healthier your plants and crops.

 Using worms is also a way to decrease environmental harm – something that most commercial fertilizers cannot claim.